mcauser/esp8266-useless-throwie/src/micropython/readme.md

 Simple web server that serves the html toggle switch that can flip the relay (GPIO5) and onboard LED (GPIO2) when clicked.

-Given the gzipped html is around 8kb, this might only work on ESP8266s with larger flash chips.
+Given the gzipped html, `dist/web/useless_throwie.min.html.gz`, is around 8kb, this might only work on ESP8266s with larger flash chips.
 Without gzip, the minified html is around 15kb.

 ### useless_throwie_captive.py